serverless/blog/posts/2018-05-15-how-to-create-blog-using-components-hugo.md

 * `aws-cloudfront`: configures and manages CloudFront distribution
 * `aws-route53`: configures and manages Route53 mappings

-**Note**: You can find more details about these components and look at the code in the components [registry](https://github.com/serverless/components/tree/master/registry).
+**Note**: You can find more details about these components and look at the code in the [Components registry](https://github.com/serverless/components/tree/master/registry).

-Each one of these components are independent of each other but they can be weaved together into a higher-order compomnent.
+Each one of these components are independent of each other, but they can be weaved together into a higher-order compomnent.

 ```yml
 components: